Still working from home? Here are 5 ways to foster happiness in your team

 Offer learning and development programs

-Things have very much felt like Groundhog Day this past year, so it’s unsurprising that your team might feel unmotivated at work.
+Things have very much felt like Groundhog Day, so it’s unsurprising that your team might feel unmotivated at work.
 Beat this feeling by introducing some new developmental programs.

 Learn a new language

 It’s likely you fired up Duolingo back when the first lockdown happened and neglected it after a few weeks.
-But after a year of living what feels like the same day, maybe now is the time to commit to learning a new language in your spare time — whether that’s through an app, an online course or simply switching your Netflix language.
+But maybe now is the time to commit to learning a new language in your spare time — whether that’s through an app, an online course or simply switching your Netflix language.

 A recent study found that 62% of British people only speak English, but many would like to learn a second language.
 Doing this isn’t just great for travelling, it’s also an in-demand work skill.